My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 Having a book lost in the forest of very broad general genres such as Romance or Science Fiction will have it competing against hundreds of thousands of other titles.

-A good tip is to find a much more specific narrow category, which will reduce the competition for your book.
+A good tip is to find much more specific narrow categories, which will reduce the competition for your book.

 You can do this by changing your category selections in your KDP publishing dashboard.